DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Experiments

 \subsection{Dataset and Setup}

 \textbf{Bitcoin Trust Networks}: We evaluate our model on the dynamic Bitcoin-OTC and Bitcoin-Alpha trust networks, obtained from the Stanford Large Network Dataset Collection \cite{kumar2016edge, kumar2018rev2}, which capture time-evolving ratings exchanged between users in peer-to-peer marketplaces.
 Each dataset consists of a temporal edge list where nodes represent users and edges encode ratings (ranging from -10 to 10) given by one user to another at a particular timestamp.
 We discretize time into fixed-size intervals and construct a dynamic graph sequence by aggregating ratings within each interval.
-At every time step, each user (node) is represented by a 2-dimensional feature vector: their average rating given and average rating received within that interval.\\ \textbf{Traffic data}: The METR-LA traffic dataset contains speed measurements from sensors distributed across the Los Angeles metropolitan area.
-The underlying network is static, defined by the physical distances between sensors \cite{jagadish2014big}.
+At every time step, each user (node) is represented by a 2-dimensional feature vector: their average rating given and average rating received within that interval.
+Not all nodes always appear in every snapshot of the dynamic network, so we must accommodate the variable node sets in this case.
+This is achieved through an indicator feature that informs the model whether a node is active at a given timestep.
+With this extension we observed a modest, though not substantial performance improvement.
+The results reported in Table ~\ref{tab:results} are after including this additional step, and we show a comparison between model performance with and without accommodating dynamic node sets in the appendix. \\ \textbf{Traffic data}: The METR-LA traffic dataset \cite{10.1145/2611567} contains speed measurements from sensors distributed across the Los Angeles metropolitan area.
+The underlying network is static, defined by the physical distances between sensors.
 To simulate dynamic topology, we generate semi-synthetic dynamic graphs by repeating the static network across all time steps.
 We use sequences of 12 time steps as input and predict the following 12 and 6 time steps.
 The PEMS-BAY dataset is a similar one, consisting of highway traffic sensor readings collected by the California Department of Transportation, processed and released by \cite{li2018dcrnn_traffic}\\ \textbf{Brain Networks}: We also evaluate our model on fMRI data from the ABIDE dataset \cite{DiMartino2014ABIDE}, where each subject has a time series of BOLD signals across a consistent set of brain regions.
 For each subject labeled as neurotypical (label = 0), we extract a matrix of shape [N, T], where N = 200 is the number of anatomical regions of interest (ROIs), and T is the number of fMRI time points.
 To construct dynamic brain networks, we apply a sliding window (size 20, stride 1) over each subject’s time series, compute Pearson correlation matrices within each window, and threshold the absolute values at 0.8 to obtain binarized adjacency matrices.
 This yields a sequence of dynamic graphs [T', N, N] and corresponding node features [T', N, 1] per subject.
+We also analyze the sensitivity of our method to the threshold used in constructing brain graphs.
+Results are provided in Appendix~\ref{sec:threshold}.

 We split the datasets into training (70\%), validation (10\%), and test (20\%) sets and normalize inputs.
 The output from the models are denormalized before calculating evaluation metrics.